 Recently, Minnesota Academy of Family Physicians (MAFP) President Renée Crichlow, MD, and physician leaders from our Lake Superior Chapter (Emily Onello, MD, Jen Pearson, MD, and Kris Wegerson, MD) met with members of the Minnesota Environmental Quality Board to talk about the environmental review process and adequately assessing the impact on human health.

 As family docs, we care for more patients than ANY other medical specialty.
 In our care for the whole person, the whole community, we support a Health in All Policies approach.
-Human health MUST be considered across all sectors and policy area
+Human health MUST be considered across all sectors and policy areas.

 A Leader in Promoting Health Impact Assessments